uploadcare/file-uploader/blocks/themes/lr-basic/README.md

-# Basic theme for upload-blocks
+# Basic theme for blocks

 There are 4 levels of abstraction: